mehsaandev/code-time-machine/README.md

-# ⏰ Code Time Machine
+# ⏰ Visual Code Time Machine

-**Travel through your code history without Git.** Code Time Machine is a VS Code extension that automatically captures every change in your workspace, allowing you to jump back to any point in time with a single click.
+**Travel through your code history without Git.** Visual Code Time Machine is a VS Code extension that automatically captures every change in your workspace, allowing you to jump back to any point in time with a single click.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![VS Code](https://img.shields.io/badge/VS%20Code-^1.75.0-007ACC.svg)